viet-wego/viettd.github.io/content/install-and-configure-postgresql-on-ubuntu.md

 ### Add PostgreSQL repository to **apt** package list

-Ubuntu only comes with a default version of PostgreSQL.
-Because we need to install a specific version needed for our work.
-So we will add the PosgreSQL repository to our oackage list.
+Ubuntu comes with a default version of PostgreSQL.
+If we need to install a specific version, we have to add the PosgreSQL repository to our package list.

 1. Edit this file:

         sudo vi /etc/apt/sources.list.d/pgdg.list

-1. Add this line (replace `xenial` with your Ubuntu code name):
+1. Add this line (replace `xenial` with your Ubuntu code name, I use 16.04):

         deb http://apt.postgresql.org/pub/repos/apt/ xenial-pgdg main